festivalplaner/festivalplaner/README.md

 the goal of this Project is to make the planning of your Festival easier and will help you to get rid of all the Excel-Sheets and Word-Document siting around on your share.

 !!!
 This Project is in its very early Stages, feel free to look around, but don't expect anything to run yet ;)

+## Licence
+This Project is licensed under the Affero General Public License version 3 or later.